hejajama/ipsatfitter/README.md

 structure.

-* DGLAP code is in the fortran files alphaS.f and LO_evolution_routine.f Note that I have made a change: LO_evol(X, Q2, gluon, coupling, Ag, lambdag) actually now returns alphas(Q^2) * LO_evol
+* DGLAP code is in the fortran files alphaS.f and LO_evolution_routine.f There is also a C++ implementation of the same code which is used by default, Note that in the Fortran version
+LO_evol(X, Q2, gluon, coupling, Ag, lambdag)
+actually now returns alphas(Q^2) * LO_evol
 This way it remains easy to keep definition of alphas consistent in the Fortran and C++ (IPsat class) parts